Oballa1/python-p3-v2-final-project-template/README.md

 list_meals(): Retrieves and prints all meals from the database. delete_chef(): Prompts the user to enter the first name and last name of a chef to be deleted and removes the chef from the database if found. delete_meal(): Prompts the user to enter the name of a meal to be deleted and removes the meal from the database if found.

+models/chef.py
+Chef Class
+__init__(self, first_name, last_name, nick_name, time_available, chef_id=None): Initializes a new chef instance.
+__repr__(self): Returns a string representation of the chef. create_table(cls): Creates the chefs table in the database if it doesn't exist. drop_table(cls): Drops the chefs table from the database. save(self): Inserts a new chef record into the database. create(cls, first_name, last_name, nick_name, time_available): Creates and saves a new chef instance. update(self): Updates the chef record in the database. delete(self): Deletes the chef record from the database. instance_from_db(cls, row): Creates a chef instance from a database row. get_all(cls): Retrieves all chefs from the database. find_by_name(cls, name): Finds a chef by their first or last name. find_by_id(cls, chef_id): Finds a chef by their ID. dishes(self): Retrieves all dishes associated with the chef.